Cuisine of the Southern United States: Post antebellum era

-Interest in American regional cooking continued to grow after the Civil War, especially as concerning the traditions of the Southern United States.
+Interest in American regional cooking continued to grow after the Civil War, especially concerning the traditions of the Southern United States.
 Many new cookbooks were added to the existing body of literature.
 Some of these fell within the scope of domestic manuals offering instruction to southern homemakers to the maintenance of homes in the new post-Slavery era.
 Some of these works like Mary Stuart Smith's Virginia Cookery Book (1885) aimed to preserve the culinary heritage of the South.
+Recipes made by former slaves were published in African-American cookbooks after the Civil War.
+The earliest such cookbook was self-published in 1866 by Malinda Russell as a pamphlet titled, A Domestic Cookbook: Containing a Careful Selection of Useful Receipts for the Kitchen.
+A cookbook published in 1900 in the city of Charleston, South Carolina had recipes used by formerly enslaved Gullah people.
+Benne seeds from sesame, a plant native to West Africa, were eaten raw with sugar or milk.
+Enslaved people also made cakes, wafers, and brittles from them for white plantation families.